-Microcephaly is a type of neurodevelopmental disorder which is frequently present in patients with intellectual disability (ID).
-Microcephaly is characterized by reduced cranial volume (below the 3 standard deviations at birth) and mild to severe ID but additional neurological deformities are absent in the patients.
-The reduction in cranial volume of the newborns and children can be detected by measuring occipital-frontal circumferences (OFC), which is significantly reduced in the microcephalic cases.
-Detailed neurological imaging studies of microcephalic patients have shown the decrease in cerebral cortex which leads to a simplified gyral patterning without affecting the cerebral cortex thickness.
-To date twenty five genes have been identified that cause autosomal recessive primary microcephaly (MCPH) and among these 12 genes (MCPH1, WDR62, CDK5RAP2, ASPM, CENPJ, CEP135, CEP152, CDK6, SASS6, MFSD2A, KIF14, and NUP37) have been identified by studying Pakistani families.
+Microcephaly is a type of neurodevelopmental disorder that is frequently present in patients with Microcephaly disabilities (ID). characterized by reduced cranial volume (below the 3 standard deviations at birth) and mild to severe ID but additional neurological deformities are absent in the patients.
+The reduction in the cranial volume of the newborns and children can be detected by measuring occipital-frontal circumferences (OFC), which is significantly reduced in microcephalic cases.
+Detailed neurological imaging studies of microcephalic patients have shown a decrease in the cerebral cortex which leads to a simplified gyral patterning without affecting the cerebral cortex thickness.
+To date, twenty-five genes have been identified that cause autosomal recessive primary microcephaly (MCPH) and among these 12 genes (MCPH1, WDR62, CDK5RAP2, ASPM, CENPJ, CEP135, CEP152, CDK6, SASS6, MFSD2A, KIF14, and NUP37) have been identified by studying Pakistani families.
 Previous studies on Pakistani and other populations have identified ASPM and WDR62 genes as major players responsible for MCPH.

-The Laminin-5 protein (laminin-332) is a large glycoprotein mainly expressed in skin and comprises of three subunits $\alpha$ 3 chain, $\beta$ 3 chain and $\gamma$ 2 chains which are encoded by LAMA3, LAMB3, LAMC3 genes respectively.
-This protein plays a vital role in adhesion of epidermal and dermal layer.
-The LAMA3 gene located on chromosome 18q11.2, consists of 75 exons and encode a protein with 3333 amino acids.
-The mutation in LAMA3 gene causes skin disease Herlitz type junctional epidermolysis bullosa (JEB) with recessive trait and Laryngo-onycho-cutaneous syndrome.
+The Laminin-5 protein (laminin-332) is a large glycoprotein mainly expressed in skin and comprises of three subunits α3 chain, β3 chain, and γ2 chains which are encoded by LAMA3, LAMB3, LAMC3 genesrespectively.
+This protein plays a vital role in the adhesion of the epidermal and dermal layer 16.
+The LAMA3 gene located on chromosome 18q11.2 consists of 75 exons and encodes a protein with 3333 amino acids.
+The mutation in the LAMA3 gene causes skin disease Herlitz type junctional epidermolysis bullosa (JEB) with recessive trait 18, 19 and Laryngol-onycho-cutaneous syndrome

-In this study we performed genetic analysis of a family segregating autosomal recessive primary microcephaly and identified a missense mutation in LAMA3 gene.
+In this study, we performed a genetic analysis of a family segregating autosomal recessive primary microcephaly and identified a missense mutation in the LAMA3 gene.